-At December 31, 2023, the Company has two leases which have been capitalized in accordance with ASC 842, one for corporate office space and one for office equipment.
+As of December 31, 2024, the Company has two leases which have been capitalized in accordance with ASC 842, one for corporate office space and one for office equipment.
 The Company entered into a lease for corporate office space effective June 1, 2022.
-The lease has a term of 5 years 2 months, with an expiration date on July 30, 2027 and current annual rent of \$0.6 million.
-The Company is also responsible for certain other costs, such as insurance, utilities and maintenance During the year ended December 31, 2023, the Company spent \$0.5 million on improvements at its corporate office space, which has been included in the value of the operating right-to-use asset.
+The lease has a term of 5 years and 2 months, with an expiration date on July 30, 2027 and current annual rent of \$0.6 million.
+The Company is also responsible for certain other costs, such as insurance, utilities and maintenance.
+During the year ended December 31, 2023, the Company spent \$0.5 million on improvements at its corporate office space, which were included in the value of the operating right-to-use asset.